 - By varying capacitances C1 and C2 simultaneously, the frequency of oscillation can be easily varied.

-Like a coin has two sides, similarly, there are some problems occur while using these type of oscillators.
-Following of disadvantages are:
+Like a coin has two sides, similarly, there are some problems that occur while using these type of oscillators.
+Disadvantages of Wein Bridge Oscillator are

 - The design is bulky because circuit requires two transistors and a large number of other electronic components.